microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 ### Data Accessibility

+Both options expose Tables which are requested when processing a data source.

-An Extensible Data Source also offers more data access through Data Cookers (see below).
+An Extensible Data Source offers programmatic access to data through Data Cookers (see below).

-Coming Soon: Both options support data processing at the Table level - meaning table data may be accessed programmatically.
+Coming Soon: Both options support programmatic data access at the Table level.

 #### Data Cookers